Tutorial: Migrate PostgreSQL to Azure Database for PostgreSQL online using DMS (classic) via the Azure portal

 To complete all the database objects like table schemas, indexes and stored procedures, we need to extract schema from the source database and apply to the database.

 The migration service internally handles the enable/disable of foreign keys and triggers to ensure a reliable and robust data migration.
-As a result, you do not have to worry about making any modifications to the target database schema.
+As a result, you don't have to worry about making any modifications to the target database schema.

 Register the resource provider